microsoft/Kusto-Query-Language/doc/azure-digital-twins-query-request-plugin.md

 |--|--|--|--|
 | *AdtInstanceEndpoint* | string | &check; | The Azure Digital Twins instance endpoint to be queried. |
 | *AdtQuery* | string | &check; | The query to run against the Azure Digital Twins endpoint.
 This query is written in a custom SQL-like query language for Azure Digital Twins, called the Azure Digital Twins query language.
 For more information, see [Query language for Azure Digital Twins](/azure/digital-twins/concepts-query-language).|

+## Authentication and authorization

+The `azure_digital_twins_query_request` plugin uses the Azure AD account of the user running the query to authenticate.
+To run a query, a user must at least be granted the **Azure Digital Twins Data Reader** role.
+Information on how to assign this role can be found in [Security for Azure Digital Twins solutions](/azure/digital-twins/concepts-security#authorization-azure-roles-for-azure-digital-twins).

 ## Examples